favstats/prompt_roulette/submissions/README.md

 4. Click **Submit Game (need GitHub account)**
 5. Paste the JSON in the GitHub form and create a Pull Request

+## Where to Find Your Game's HTML Code

+After ChatGPT, Claude, or another AI generates your game:

+1. **Look for the code block** - It will contain HTML code starting with `<!DOCTYPE html>` or `<html>`
+2. **Click the "Copy" button** - In most AI interfaces, there's a small copy button at the top-right of the code block
+3. **Paste it in the submission form** - That's the HTML code you need!

+### Visual Guide for Common AI Tools

+**ChatGPT:**
+- The code appears in a gray/dark box
+- Hover over the box to see a "Copy code" button in the top-right corner
+- Click it, then paste into the submission form

+**Claude:**
+- The code appears in a highlighted box
+- Look for a copy icon (clipboard) at the top-right of the code block
+- Click it, then paste into the submission form

+**Other AIs:**
+- Most show a copy button when you hover over code blocks
+- If not, select all the code manually (click at the start, hold Shift, click at the end) and use Ctrl+C (Windows) or Cmd+C (Mac) to copy

 ## What Happens Next

 When your PR is merged: